 Looking back on how I played this game with myself several months later, I defined it as sneaking away from the addiction and habit.
 Trying to deal with it intellectually when you are in the middle of physical and psychological withdrawal is a game that you can easily lose.
 If you consider how your brain is in an upheaval and misfiring during withdrawal, you can understand why you cannot trust it for a few days.
 All it knows is that it needs and wants caffeine to function normally and it will tell you anything to get it.
 When a person quits smoking cigarettes, they go through the same thing but it is much more intense.
 I know what it’s like, I quit smoking as well.

 The stronger the reasons you identify for giving up coffee, the lesser the impact that the physical and psychological withdrawal will have on you if any.
 My reasons as discussed above were a diverse mix fuel by some strong feelings of being fed up and angry.

 I was tired of being controlled by caffeine.
 I was tired of the negative impact caffeine was having on my body and emotions.
 I was tired of the stains coffee was putting on my teeth.
 And I was tired of being a victim of the brainwashing by the coffee companies.

 I do not believe that coffee companies are evil enterprises selling a product that maims and kills like the cigarette companies do.
 But I can not see any benefits to putting their product into my body.
 Knowing how much better I feel physically and emotionally without it is certainly solid evidence to me.
 When you give up coffee, I think you’ll feel the same.

-Update – I can not help but wonder who is paying for all these studies in recent years that suggest that coffee is good for your health?
+Update – I can not help but wonder who is paying for all these studies that suggest that coffee is good for your health?
 Could it be the coffee industry who is paying?
 It’s a fairly well-known fact that the pharmaceutical companies pay for most, if not all, of the university studies done on their drugs. 😕